datapillars/AI-Implementation-Seminar/README.md

 multiprocessing (for parallel execution of the training process) math (for mathematical calculations)

-Extra Note for Data Loading
+Extra Note for Data Loading:
 You need to update the code to load data to the model.
 The data loading part is the second cell in the Jupyter Notebook.